 Sleep mode occurs after the accelerometer has not detected an interrupt for longer than the user definable time-out period.
 The device will transition to the specified lower sample rate.
 It may also alert the processor to go into a lower power mode to save on current during this period of inactivity.

 The interrupts that can wake the device from sleep are the following: tap detection, orientation detection, motion/freefall, and transient detection.
-The FIFO can be configured to hold the data in the buffer until it is flushed if the FIFO gate bit is set in register 0x2C but the FIFO cannot wake the device from sleep.
+Refer to AN4074, for more detailed information for configuring the auto-wake/sleep.